Physics-Informed Neural Operators for Cardiac Electrophysiology: Introduction

 In cardiac healthcare, modelling electrophysiological dynamics poses a key challenge for understanding the origins of potentially dangerous arrhythmias and can aid in planning life-saving treatments, such as catheter ablation or the implantation of cardiac devices.
 To this purpose, several approaches have been explored to simulate cardiac electrophysiology (EP), e.g. \citep{jiang_-silico_2016,trayanova_computational_2024,lydon2025simicd}.
 These methods are often based on mechanistic modelling, such as finite element simulations \citep{plank_opencarp_2021}.
 As such, they tend to be highly sensitive to mesh resolution and model parameter selection, often resulting in trade-offs between maintaining model accuracy and ensuring computationally efficient simulations.

 Building on the advances and successes of deep learning, learning-based methods have been recently applied to PDE modelling as well, resulting in accurate approximations of the PDE dynamics at a fraction of the simulation/inference cost.
-Physics-informed neural networks (PINNs) \citep{raissi_physics-informed_2019} are a popular technique that combines a usual data loss term with a physics-based loss to penalise deviations from the (known) laws governing the system.
+Physics-informed neural networks (PINNs) \citep{raissi_physics-informed_2019} are a popular technique, which combines a usual data loss term with a physics-based loss to penalise deviations from the (known) laws governing the system.
 In fact, PINNs have already been explored in the field of cardiac EP to model activation sequences in cardiac tissue \citep{sahli_costabal_physics-informed_2020}, as well as more complex cardiac dynamics in both 2D and 3D geometries \citep{herrero_martin_ep-pinns_2022, chiu_physics-informed_2024, nazarov_physics-informed_2022, werneck_replacing_2023, opencarp_pinns_2025}.
 Whilst PINNs have shown significant promise in replicating the accuracy of traditional finite-element EP models, they are limited to simulating on a fixed mesh resolution and often require extensive training budgets to capture the features of the PDE system.
 Additionally, because PINN models serve as function approximators for a single PDE instance, they require re-training to adapt to unseen model parameters, which limits their generalisation capabilities.

-More recent \textit{Neural Operator (NO)} models \citep{kossaifi2024neural, kovachki2021neural}. address the above limitations by shifting the training paradigm from fitting a network for one fixed PDE instance (the PINN approach) to learning mappings -- or, operators -- between function spaces, where the input function normally represents the initial conditions field and the output the field describing the corresponding PDE solution.
+More recent \textit{Neural Operator (NO)} models \citep{kossaifi2024neural, kovachki2021neural} address the above limitations by shifting the training paradigm from fitting a network for one fixed PDE instance (the PINN approach) to learning mappings -- or, operators -- between function spaces, where the input function normally represents an initial condition and the output represents the corresponding PDE solution.
 As such, NO models can learn the dynamics of families of PDEs rather than a single instance (making them independent of the initial condition), can scale efficiently to high dimensions, and are resolution-invariant, i.e., they support inference at different (unseen) discretisation levels.
 Similar to the development of PINNs, NO models have been extended to incorporate physics losses to enforce agreement with known dynamics, an approach called \textit{Physics-Informed Neural Operators (PINOs)} \citep{li_physics-informed_2023}.

 So far, (PI)NO models have primarily been applied to canonical PDE problems such as fluid equations (e.g., Burger's equation and Navier-Stokes model).
 However, their ability to predict across a family of parametric PDEs (at a fraction of the cost of the original PDE) and generalise across resolutions (akin to numerical methods) makes them an ideal candidate for tackling EP modelling scenarios, which is the main objective of our work.